 Monitoring and Review

-Groups and Venues

 Expectations for Parents and Carers (Early Years Music Groups)

 Display Version: Key Behaviour Values

 1. Introduction

 Coventry Music is committed to providing a safe, inclusive, and inspiring environment for all children and young people who take part in our music groups, ensembles, and projects.
 This policy outlines the standards of behaviour expected from both participants and staff, and how we work together to create a positive experience for everyone.